stratapp/stratapp-website/pricing.md

     in advance.
 - question: is my data safe?
   answer: |-
-    Yes, we use the latest in data encryption and authentication technology.
+    yes, we use the latest in data encryption and authentication technology.

     \#stratapp is built on the secure and scalable Microsoft Azure Service Fabric of microservices.
 - question: 'what happens when I stop using #stratapp?'